scrapinghub/spidermon/docs/source/actions.rst

 Default: ``False``

-If set will output the e-mail content in the logs and don't send it.
+If set `True`, the e-mail content will be in the logs but no e-mail will be sent.

 .. _SPIDERMON_EMAIL_REPLY_TO: